galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 >
 > 3. Select CPRD
 >
-> 4. Expand Phenotype search for rheumatoid, and select Rheumatoid Arthritis
+> 4. Expand Phenotype and search for rheumatoid, and select Rheumatoid Arthritis
 >
 > 5. Take a look at the information about the two datasets
 >